 9. Drugs of abuse

 Stay away from them, they ruin lives.
 People often run to drugs because of an issue in their lives that they're not aware of how to handle properly, and drugs can be an easy escape, but it's hard to escape from them.
 If you need someone to talk to about something, see a counsellor.
 Most universities offer counselling services for free.
-You can also try free online counselling services like Betterhelp or 7Cups.
+You can also try free online counselling services like 7Cups.
 There's no shame in seeking help.
 There's no shame in seeking counselling services.

 Get adequate rest.
 If you can, try taking a day off ever so often.
 Take a load off.
 Spend an entire day doing 'absolutely nothing'.
 Watch a movie.
 Finish that series.
 Sleep the entire day.
 Just rest.
 God knows you'll need it.